feathersui/feathersui-website/docs/haxe-openfl/build-android.md

 There is more than one possible reason for seeing this error:

 1. You may have downloaded the wrong version of the Android NDK.
-You must use **r15c** specifically.
-Newer versions will not work.
+You must not use NDK versions newer than **NDK r21** (and you probably shouldn't use versions older than **r15c**).

 1. You may have used the wrong path to the Android NDK on your file system.
 Check that the root folder of the SDK contains multiple sub-folders and files, including a README file.